shawngraham/cdh2020/content/en/week/instructions-part1.md

 ### Read

+I would suggest that you [follow these instructions to get set up with a hypothesis account](/tutorials/hypothesis); hypothesis can let you annotate your online reading, and I find this helps with retention and understanding.
+You are not required to use hypothesis, though I encourage it.

 + Martin, K. 2020. ['Clio, Rewired: Propositions for the Future of Digital History Pedagogy in Canada'](/data/martin_project_muse_777494.pdf) _Canadian Historical Review 101.4 pp 620-640.

 + Leon, S. 2016.['Returning Women to the History of Digital History'](http://www.6floors.org/bracket/2016/03/07/returning-women-to-the-history-of-digital-history/)